 Similar to "beer and nuts" in America, nuts are also a popular and easy anju in Korea.
 Like the bowl of free popcorn or pretzels on the bar, salty snacks pair nicely with beer and soju.
-I've heard many Koreans claim salty foods help to absorb the alcohol.
+Many Koreans claim salty foods help to absorb the alcohol.

 Other finger foods like sweet dried squid or dried anchovies and nuts are served as anju as well.
-I've been served a huge array of salty and sweet chips, Korean shrimp crackers, and sweet treats as anju snacks.
+Sometimes you will be served a huge array of salty and sweet chips, Korean shrimp crackers, and sweet treats as anju snacks.

 02 of 03

 Savory foods are probably the most popular type of anju, but that's mostly because anju is flexible.
 The most common savory anju dishes are things that are served pre-portioned like pa jun (and other jun), fried chicken, and soondae (Korean blood sausage).
 Since many people prefer to have a little grease with their alcohol, pan-fried and deep-fried foods (like French fries) are often at the top of the list on Korean bar menus.
 One regular notes that you don't want to linger over the fried foods as they get soggy pretty quickly.
 They are best ordered when you want something to eat right away.